-When you leave before the expiry of a fixed-term rental agreement without paying for the remainder of the rent due under the lease, it's known as breaking the lease.
+When a tenant leaves before the expiry of a fixed-term rental agreement without paying for the remaining rent due under the lease, it’s known as breaking the lease in Washington.

-If your reason for breaking the lease in Washington is justified, you need to provide relevant notice to the landlord.
-Otherwise, you may need to negotiate with the landlord especially if you're under a longer lease, like one that lasts for a year.
+If your reason for breaking the lease early in Washington is justified, you need to provide relevant written notice to the landlord.
+Otherwise, you, as the tenant, may need to negotiate with the landlord especially if you’re under a longer lease, like one that lasts for a year.
 Doing this will help you mitigate against any legal and financial repercussions.

-It goes without saying that knowing your rights as a tenant under the Washington state law is vital.
-Be that as it may, the terms of the lease or rental agreement ultimately dictate the consequences of breaking a lease.
+It goes without saying that knowing your rights as a tenant under the state law is vital.
+Be that as it may, the terms of the lease ultimately dictate the consequences of breaking a lease early.

-Our team here at T-Square Property Management would like to inform you on what you need to know about breaking a lease in Washington State.
+Our team here at T-Square Property Management would like to inform you of what you need to know about breaking a lease early in Washington.

 Renters Rights and Responsibilities When Signing a Lease in Washington

-A rental agreement obligates both you and your landlord for a specific period of time.
-In Washington State, unless a lease runs out, a landlord cannot raise the rent or change other terms unless allowed in the lease.
+A lease agreement obligates both the tenant and landlord for a specific period of time.
+In the state of Washington, unless a lease runs out, a landlord cannot raise the rent or change other terms unless allowed in the lease.

 Your landlord also cannot force you to move out, unless you violate the Washington lease agreement.
 And even then, he has to follow the due legal process.
 For example, under the Washington Rev. Code Ann. § 59.12.030(3) statute, the landlord is required to serve you a 3-day notice to pay the rent or leave.
 And if you cause any serious damage to the rental unit, the landlord is mandated to serve you with an unconditional quit notice.